ivirshup/anndata-paper/paper.md

 \label{fig:overview}
 ](figures/fig1_overview.pdf)

 ## The data structure

-Standardized data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata complies with *tidy data*, but introduces additional conventions by defining a data structure that makes use of conserved dimensions between data matrix and annotations.
+Standardized data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata complies with *tidy data* but introduces additional conventions by defining a data structure that makes use of conserved dimensions between data matrix and annotations.
 With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output of model transformations as unstructured sets of tensors.

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
 Each data matrix element stores a value and belongs to an observation in a row (`obs_names`) and a variable in a column (`var_names`), following the *tidy data* standard.
-One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):
+Performing exploratory data analysis with `AnnData`, one builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}) as follows:

-* Annotations that can be stored in a single vector get added to the main annotation `DataFrames` for each axis, `obs` and `var`.
+* One-dimensional annotations get added to the main annotation `DataFrame` for each axis, `obs` and `var`.
-* Multi-dimensional representations get added to `obsm` and `varm` and graph-like relations among observations are added to `obsp` and `varp`.
+* Multi-dimensional representations get added to `obsm` and `varm`.
+* Pair-wise relations among observations and variables get added to `obsp` and `varp` in form of sparse graph adjacency matrices.

-Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
-Annotations of variables will often denote alternative names or feature importance measures.
+Prior annotations of observations will often denote the experimental groups and conditions that come along with measured data.
+Derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
+Annotations of variables will often denote alternative names or measures quantifying feature importance.

-In the context of how *tidy data* [@Wickham2014] recommends to order variables by semantics beyond the concepts of *observations* and *variables*, one can think of `X` as contiguously grouping the data of a specific set of *measured* variables of interest, typically high-dimensional readout data in an experiment.
+In the context of how [@Wickham2014] recommends to order variables, one can think of `X` as contiguously grouping the data of a specific set of *measured* variables of interest, typically high-dimensional readout data in an experiment.
 Other tables aligned to the observations axis in `AnnData` are then available to store both *fixed* (meta-)data of the experiment and derived data.

-We note that adoption of *tidy data* leaves some room for ambiguity.
+We note that adoption of *tidy data* [@Wickham2014] leaves some room for ambiguity.
 For instance, the R package `tidySummarizedExperiment` [@Mangiola2021] provisions tables for scRNA-seq data that take a long form that spreads variables belonging to the same observational unit (a cell) across multiple rows.
-Generally, when there is no canonical observational unit that is defined through a *joint measurement*, for instance, by measuring variables in the same system at the same time, the *tidy data* layout is ambiguous and can result in longer or wider table layouts depending on what users consider the observational unit.
+Generally, it may occur that there is no unique observational unit that is defined through a *joint measurement*, for instance, by measuring variables in the same system at the same time.
+It such cases, the *tidy data* layout is ambiguous and results in longer or wider table layouts depending on what an analyst considers the observational unit.

 ## The data analysis workflow

-Let us illustrate how `AnnData` supports workflows of iteratively learning representations and scalar annotations in exploratory data analysis.
+Let us illustrate how `AnnData` supports analysis workflows of iteratively learning representations and scalar annotations.
-For instance, training a clustering, classification or regression model on raw data in `X` produces an estimate of a response variable ŷ.
+For instance, training a clustering, classification or regression model on raw data in `X` produces an estimate of a response variable _ŷ_.
 This derived vector is conveniently kept track off by adding it as an annotation of observations (`obs`, \autoref{fig:overview}b).
 A reduced dimensional representation obtained through, say Principal Component Analysis or any bottleneck layer of a machine learning model, would be stored as multi-dimensional annotation (`obsm`, \autoref{fig:overview}c).
 Storing low-dimensional manifold structure within a desired reduced representation is achieved through a k-nearest neighbor graph in form of a sparse adjacency matrix: a matrix of pairwise relationships of observations (`obsp`, \autoref{fig:overview}d).
-Subsetting the `AnnData` object by observations produces a memory-efficient view of data and annotations (\autoref{fig:overview}e).
+Subsetting the data by observations produces a memory-efficient view of `AnnData` (\autoref{fig:overview}e).

 ## The efficiency of data operations

-Due to the increasing scale of data, emphasis has been placed on providing efficient data handling operations with low memory and runtime overhead.
+Due to the increasing scale of data, we emphasized efficient operations with low memory and runtime overhead.
-To this end, AnnData offers sparse data support, out of core conversions between dense and sparse data, lazy subsetting ("views"), per-element operations for low total memory usage, in-place subsetting, combining AnnData objects with various merge strategies, lazy concatentation, batching, and a backed out-of-memory mode.
+To this end, anndata offers sparse data support, out of core conversions between dense and sparse data, lazy subsetting ("views"), per-element operations for low total memory usage, in-place subsetting, combining `AnnData` objects with various merge strategies, lazy concatenation, batching, and a backed out-of-memory mode.

 In particular, `AnnData` takes great pains to support efficient operations with sparse data.
-While there is no production ready API for working with sparse and dense data in the python ecosystem, `AnnData` abstracts over the differing existing APIs making it much easier for novices to handle each.
+While there is no production-ready API for working with sparse and dense data in the python ecosystem, `AnnData` abstracts over the existing APIs making it much easier for novices to handle each.
 This concerns handling data both on-disk and in-memory with operations for out-of-core access.
-When access patterns are expected to be observation (or row) based as in batched learning algorithms, the user can store data matrices as CSR sparse matrices or C-order dense matrices.
+When access patterns are expected to be observation/row-based as in batched learning algorithms, the user can store data matrices as CSR sparse matrices or C-order dense matrices.
-For access along variables – to visualize gene expression across a dataset – CSC sparse and fortran order dense matrices allow fast access along columns.
+For access along variables, for instance, to visualize gene expression across a dataset, CSC sparse and Fortran order dense matrices allow fast access along columns.

-## The on-disk representation
+## The on-disk format

-An `AnnData` object captures a unit of the data analysis workflow that groups prior and derived data together.
+An `AnnData` object captures a unit of the data analysis workflow that groups original and derived data together.
-Providing a persistent and standard on disk format for this unit relieves the pain of working with many competing formats for each individual element and aids reproducibility.
+Providing a persistent and standard on-disk format for this unit relieves the pain of working with many competing formats for each individual element and thereby aids reproducibility.
-This is particularly needed as even pandas `DataFrames` have no canonical persistent data storage format. `AnnData` has chosen the self-describing hierarchical data formats HDF5 [@collette14] and zarr [@zarr] for this purpose (\autoref{fig:ecosystem}), which are compatible with non-Python programming environments.
+This is particularly needed as even pandas `DataFrame` has no canonical persistent data storage format. `AnnData` has chosen the self-describing hierarchical data formats HDF5 [@collette14] and zarr [@zarr] for this purpose (\autoref{fig:ecosystem}), which are compatible with non-Python programming environments.
 The broad compatibility and high stability of the format led to wide adoption, and initiatives like the Human Cell Atlas [@HCA] and HuBMAP [@HuBMAP] distribute their single-cell omics datasets through `.h5ad`.

 ![**AnnData provides broad interoperability with tools and platforms.**
 `AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.